gnuoyohes/key-detect/README.md

 # Key Detect

-Analyzes the fourier transform of incoming audio to detect keys/harmonies.
+Analyzes the frequencies present in incoming audio to detect keys/harmonies.